salilab/saliweb/doc/deploy.rst

     works.

  #.
 Whenever Bob makes changes to the service in his `pepdock` directory, he
-    simply runs `scons` again to update the live copy of the service.
+    simply runs `scons test` to make sure the changes didn't break anything, then `scons` to update the live copy of the service.
     (The backend will also need to restarted when he does this, but `scons` will show a suitable command line to achieve this.)